drewmarsh/osTicket-installation/README.md

 ### 🗃️ HeidiSQL Installation & Configuration

 1. Install and open HeidiSQL.
 Dismiss the donation message and then press `+New`
-2. In the **Password**nter the root password that was configured previously during the setup of MySQL Server 5.1
+2. In the **Password:** field, enter the root password that was configured previously during the setup of MySQL Server 5.1
 3. Click `Open`
 4. On the left panel of HeidiSQL, right-click `Unnamed` and then navigate to `Create new` > `Database`, in the **Name:** field, enter `osTicket` and then press `OK`.
 Finally, close out of HeidiSQL.